xMaan1/one-stop-store-ecom/README.md

 ## License

 This project is licensed under the MIT License.

+// Triggering GitHub Actions workflow re-run